Be sparing. Let her soil dry out a little bit between drinks. She doesn’t like to be soggy.

 If you notice her getting ‘leggy’ (long stems with few leaves), don’t be afraid to prune any sad growth with a pair of clean secateurs.

 String of hearts; Hearts entangled; Sweetheart vine

 About string of hearts

 We don’t need to explain to you how the adorable string of hearts, known to botanists as ceropegia woodii, got its name.
-Not only are its leaves shaped like tiny little hearts, its stems and veins even have a soft pinkish hue.
+Not only are its leaves shaped like tiny little hearts, and sometimes these shapes differ, its stems and veins even have a soft pinkish hue.